 Toyama Prefecture is particularly famous for its gigantic bay where it is possible to admire the sea while seeing has an unusual geographic feature of having the seashore and the Tateyama Mountain ranges in the distance.
-Also Toyama boasts three cycling course which are a bay side cycling course (88km) as well as the rice paddies course (71km) or the rice paddy by the bay course (18km), and each course has the navigator line to make us easy to follow even for those who doesn’t speak Japanese or for the beginner.
-Make a stop at the cycle stations or the cycle cafes and refer to the cycling map to discover this areas while you are taking a leisurely bike.
+Also, Toyama boasts three cycling course which are a bay side cycling course (88km) as well as the rice paddies course (71km) or the rice paddy by the bay course (18km), and each course has the navigator line to make us easy to follow even for those who don’t speak Japanese or for the beginner.
+Make a stop at the cycle stations or the cycle cafes and refer to the cycling map to discover these areas while you are taking a leisurely bike.

 Uchikawa – The Old District

 To discover the shores of Toyama Bay, we cycled from Himi to reach Imizu.
 Let me explain how bike paths work in Toyama, Japan as they are very different from France and other countries in the world.
 Though at times there are trails only for bicycles, most bike paths consist of a small blue strip on the roadside for bicycles.
 It is generally safe because speed limits in Japan are strictly enforced and drivers are cautious.
 You just need to remember to keep well to the left!